davidyee/battlebattle-simulator/README.md

 The Simulator currently has the following limitations:

 * The simulation applies token-requiring powers only once.
 In other words, cards cannot pay for a power twice in order to apply the ability twice in a given round.

+* The simulation does not evaluate the sensibility of a round in the context of possible future rounds.
+It only considers whether an action can produce a winnable outcome for the current round and if a token should be spent or not.